Informative Essay Guide

 Breaking Down Five Informative Essay Examples

-Here, we will review several informative essay examples, analyzing if they have a good opening, clear and precise body paragraphs, and appropriate ending.
+Here, we will review several informative essay examples, analyzing whether they have a strong opening, well-structured body sections, and an appropriate ending.
 We will also check the essays’ type and explain whether or not they look like informative papers.
 Most examples were provided by Saint Leo University.

 Essay Example 1: Defining Emotional Intelligence

-When it comes to body paragraphs, two paragraphs provide various definitions of emotional intelligence.
+When it comes to body sections, two sections provide various definitions of emotional intelligence.
 These sections are well-written and consist of reliable data that helps the author establish credibility.
-Overall, the writer did good work and made the essay fall into the category of a definition paper.
+Overall, the writer did a good work and made the essay fall into the category of a definition paper.

 Essay Example 2: How Football Players Prepare for Football Season